carpentries/workshop-template/README.md

 **Note: the website creation script mentioned below does not work properly yet.
 Please follow the "by hand" instructions instead.**

-1. Download the workshop website creation script from [http://files.software-carpentry.org/create](http://files.software-carpentry.org/create).
+1. Download the workshop website creation script from [http://files.software-carpentry.org/create](http://files.software-carpentry.org/create).  **Note:** this script has *not* been uploaded yet, since we're waiting for a few bugs to be fixed first.
 2. Make sure that you are *not* inside another Git repository.
 3. Run that script with no parameters - it will print a help message telling you what parameters it needs.
 4. Run the script with those parameters.